-Where, and are low and high frequency limits of dielectric permittivity which are real numbers.
-And is the angular frequency that corresponds to the polarization time constant of the dielectric material.
-From Eq.
-39, frequency-dependent complex shunt loss conductance can be expressed as [3],
+Where ε{dc} , and ε{∞} are low and high frequency limits of dielectric permittivity which are real numbers.
+And ω_p is the angular frequency that corresponds to the polarization time constant of the dielectric material.
+From Equation 5, frequency-dependent complex shunt loss conductance can be expressed as (2)